tock/tock/doc/courses/rustconf/capsule.md

 Recall from your code that the `rustconf` capsule takes a 9DOF sensor driver (`fxos8700`) and an alarm in its `new`.
-So the calls from `rustconf` to those objects can be made directly, using the references pass in `new`.
+So the calls from `rustconf` to those objects can be made directly, using the references passed in `new`.
 Hail's `reset_handler` already creates `fxos8700`.
 You therefore need to createa a new virtualized alarm to pass to rustconf.
 Find where `reset_handler` creates `let si7021_virtual_alarm`;